DJFox11/djfox11.github.io/README.md

-# Website down for the time being
-## Welcome to my personal website! 👋
+# Welcome to my personal website!
+> [!NOTE]
+> The website is down for the time being.

 This project is a simple website built with HTML and CSS, showcasing information about me, my projects, and interests.

 ## Featured Game Tutorials